finbourne/lusid-sdk-java/sdk/docs/DataTypesApi.md

             "}");
         }

+        // uncomment the below to use configuration overrides
+        // ConfigurationOptions opts = new ConfigurationOptions();
+        // opts.setTotalTimeoutMs(2000);

+        // uncomment the below to use an api factory with overrides
+        // ApiFactory apiFactory = ApiFactoryBuilder.build(fileName, opts);
+        // DataTypesApi apiInstance = apiFactory.build(DataTypesApi.class);

         DataTypesApi apiInstance = ApiFactoryBuilder.build(fileName).build(DataTypesApi.class);
         String scope = "scope_example"; // String | The scope of the data type
         String code = "code_example"; // String | The code of the data type
         UpdateDataTypeRequest updateDataTypeRequest = new UpdateDataTypeRequest(); // UpdateDataTypeRequest | The updated definition of the data type try {
+            // uncomment the below to set overrides at the request level
+            // DataType result = apiInstance.updateDataType(scope, code, updateDataTypeRequest).execute(opts);

             DataType result = apiInstance.updateDataType(scope, code, updateDataTypeRequest).execute();
             System.out.println(result.toJson());
         } catch (ApiException e) {